niravdesai5/azure-marketplace-charts/README.md

 ### Provision an Azure Kubernetes Cluster with AKS

-The quickest way to setup a Kubernetes cluster is using "az" the [Microsoft Azure command-line interface](https://cloud.google.com/container-engine/).
-The Microsoft Azure command-line interface (CLI).
-In case you haven’t, [install it using these instructions](https://docs.bitnami.com/azure/faq/administration/install-az-cli/) or use the Azure Portal Console.
+The quickest way to setup a Kubernetes cluster is wit `az`, the [Microsoft Azure command-line interface](https://cloud.google.com/container-engine/).
+If you don't have `az`, [install it using these instructions](https://docs.bitnami.com/azure/faq/administration/install-az-cli/) or use the Azure Portal Console.

-Steps to provision a Kubernetes Cluster with AKS.
-Check our [Get Started Guide](https://docs.bitnami.com/azure/get-started-charts-marketplace) for more details:
+Follow the steps below to provision a Kubernetes Cluster with AKS.
+Refer to our [started guide](https://docs.bitnami.com/azure/get-started-charts-marketplace) for more details:

 ```bash
 $ az login